-“I remember her romping around with the boys in the garden of The Pink House or leaping into the pool with them, but she never looked upon herself as their mother.
+“I remember her romping around with the boys in the garden of The Pink House or leaping into the pool with them,” Doreen Hawkins continued, “but she never looked upon herself as their mother.
 She was very fond of them, and in the holidays she’d spend time with them, but in a way she always treated them as mischievous younger brothers rather than stepsons – it wasn’t a maternal thing at all.”

-Hjördis’ insecurities and jealousies, readily admitted, took a larger hold the longer she went on without having her own children.
-(It’s interesting to consider how she must have felt in her relationship with Igor Cassini, when his wife was not just still alive, but still married to him).
+Hjördis’ insecurities and jealousies, readily admitted, seemed to take a larger hold the longer she went on without having her own children.
+(It’s interesting to consider how she felt in her relationship with Igor Cassini, when his wife was not just alive, but still married to him).

 “She told the boys to stop calling her Mummy,” Pat Medina told Graham Lord.
 “She said ‘You have to call me Hjördis, you can’t call me Mummy.’
 Jamie was so upset that he locked himself in his bedroom.”